camipe/1dv527-fishytracker/README.md

 Another thing I would improve is to make the fishes get mapped the user adding them automatically, currently all fishes are hardcoded to the admin user when they are created.

+### Question 6
-6. Did you do something extra besides the fundamental requirements?
+Did you do something extra besides the fundamental requirements?
 Explain them.

 *Answer:* Don’t think I added anything outside the fundamental requirements.